HOW to research

 Make a research plan

 Research begins with deciding on a research topic.
-It is essential to create a research plan that spans several years and can be carried out in graduate school.
-Ideally, this plan should also be positioned within the scope of research to be carried out after graduation
+It is especially crucial to create a multi-year "research plan" that is feasible during graduate school.
+Ideally, this plan should also be positioned within the scope of research after graduation.

-When formulating a research plan, first examine previous research.
-Then, discovering what is lacking in that research will lead to defining a specific, novel research topic.
-For example, in theoretical research, a specific research topic could be identifying and correcting inconsistencies in the theory of previous research, or in experimental research, increasing the yield of a certain substance
+To develop a research plan, first examine existing research.
+Identifying shortcomings in that research will lead to defining a specific and novel research topic.
+For example, in theoretical research, identifying and correcting inconsistencies in existing theories might be a concrete research topic; in experimental research, increasing the yield of a particular substance might be a suitable research goal.

 Participate in seminars and research groups

-In many graduate schools, practical classes that involve presentations and discussions are called "seminars."
-Many graduate students base their course plans around seminars rather than lectures
+In many graduate schools, seminars that involve presentations and discussions are called "seminars."
+Most graduate students plan their coursework around seminars rather than lectures.

-In addition to regular seminars, there are also many independent study groups.
-These study groups have fewer participants than seminars, and bring together researchers with similar specialties.
-Also, while seminars are limited to about 90 to 100 minutes, study groups can have in-depth discussions that can last from two hours to as long as five hours or more.
-It is extremely beneficial to exchange information and comments on each other's research through such forums.
-Participate in these study groups to hone your research skills
+In addition to regular seminars, many independent research groups are also held.
+These research groups have fewer participants than seminars and bring together researchers with similar areas of expertise.
+While seminars are limited to about 90-100 minutes, research groups can allow for in-depth discussions lasting from two hours to sometimes more than five hours.
+Exchanging information and commenting on each other's research through such forums is extremely beneficial.
+Take part in these research groups to hone your research skills.

 Enjoy your research life